HarryD05/asteria/src/assets/articles/markdowns/One-Maths-AdvancedInductionMethods.md

 Structural induction is a technique common in graph theory and computer science concerning recursively defined structures such as formulas or tree graphs.
 Essentially, for some structure $x$, a proof of a property $P(x)$ constitutes showing that $P$ holds on some minimal substructure such as a single node of a graph.
 Then, it is shown that if $P$ holds for the immediate substructures of some $S$, then it must also hold for $S$.

-The most important theorem that uses structural induction in its proof is Lo´s’s theorem, also known as the fundamental theorem of ultraproducts (which are defined as a quotient of a direct product of a family of structures).
+The most important theorem that uses structural induction in its proof is Łoś's theorem, also known as the fundamental theorem of ultraproducts (which are defined as a quotient of a direct product of a family of structures).

 ### Transfinite Induction